-- Check the transmission fluid level. - $\Box$ Check for loose wires at the alternator. - Check the starting batteries level (weekly) - Check drive belts for wear and proper tension (weekly). - Log your engine running time.
-These hours relate to scheduled maintenance. - □ Check fuel supply; always keep fuel tank(s) as full as possible. - Look for clean fuel in the fuel/water separator bowl. - Check the coolant level in the plastic recovery tank.
+- Check the starting batteries level (weekly) - Check drive belts for wear and proper tension (weekly). - Log your engine running time.
+These hours relate to scheduled.maintenance. - □ Check fuel supply; always keep fuel tank(s) as full as possible. - Look for clean fuel in the fuel/water separator bowl. - Check the coolant level in the plastic recovery tank. - Check for any obviously loose components or nuts or bolts.